Steven0f/howtocode/README.md

 Here is an example of a simple edit.

-ANd here is anopther edit
+And here is anopther edit